tvdboom/ATOM/docs_sources/api/plots/plot_rfecv.md

 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/plots.py#L213">[source]</a></div></pre>
 <div style="padding-left:3%">
-Plot the scores obtained by the estimator fitted on every subset of the data.
+Plot the scores obtained by the estimator fitted on every subset of the dataset.
 Can only be called from an <a href="../../ATOM/atomclassifier">ATOMClassifier</a>/
  <a href="../../ATOM/atomregressor">ATOMRegressor</a> or
  <a href="../../feature_engineering/feature_selector">FeatureSelector</a> instance